 Lobbyists can relieve their employers from the responsibility of filing an L-6 report, by including grass roots lobbying expenditures on their L-2 reports, only if the grass roots campaign is financed out of the employer's existing funds.
 If the employer conducts a special fund raising effort or accepts funds from other sources to finance the grass roots lobbying, L-6 reporting is required.

 Note that even if a lobbyist employer files an L-6 report covering grass roots lobbying activities, a lobbyist must still disclose on his or her L-2 any of his or her employer's lobbying-related expenditures for public relations, telemarketing or polling activities.
-See page 9 for more information.

 Candidates and political committees who sponsor grass roots lobbying campaigns do not need to file L-6 reports, whether they use existing funds or receive funds from outside sources.
 All their contribution and expenditure activity, including that related to grass roots lobbying, is fully reported on their campaign disclosure reports (the "C" series)